Children with special needs often need special car seats to be safe when being transported.

 However, some needs require specialized seats.
 In general, specialized or adaptive special needs car seats are designed specifically for children with special health care needs.
 Most are not available at retail stores but can be purchased through a therapist or medical device company.

 Many of these special needs car seats can be very expensive ranging from several hundred to even thousands of dollars.

 - RideSafer Travel Vest, $165-$229.
-Comes in three sizes.
+Comes in four sizes.
 When used with tether strap, offers additional support and restraint.
 Parents find it useful for many special needs at a reasonable price.
 Many parents report their escapee child finally staying restrained.
 Others report their child found a way out.
 Can be purchased from a retailer.
 But some children will need more support or a restraint that is more difficult to get themselves out of.

 - EZ-On Vest, call a distributor for prices.
 Comes in various styles, including one with a back closure for those escapee children who can get out of everything else.